Enable history tracking (SCD type 2)

 If history tracking is on (SCD type 2), the ingestion pipeline keeps the old row and adds the update as a new row.
 It marks the old row as inactive so that you know which row is up-to-date.

-Google Analytics configuration
+Examples: Google Analytics

 SCD type 2 is supported for the users and pseudonymous_users tables using last_updated_date as the cursor column.
 It's not supported for event-level tables, which are append-only.